Sewer line making gurgling noise

 Plumbing

-The answer to 'sewer line making gurgling noise' is that a gurgling sound in your sewer line is often a sign of a blockage or other issue that needs to be addressed.
-This can be caused by a buildup of debris, tree roots growing into the line, or a problem with the vent system.
+The answer to 'sewer line making gurgling noise' is that a gurgling noise in the sewer line is typically a sign of a blockage or clog in the plumbing system.
+This can be caused by a buildup of debris, tree roots, or other obstructions in the sewer line.
+Gurgling noises often occur when water or air is forced through the blockage, creating a bubbling or gurgling sound.

 Step-by-Step Guide